deepchecks/deepchecks/docs/source/index.rst

 and click on  |binder badge|  or on  |colab badge|  to launch it and see it in action, or see our :doc:`/getting-started/index` to install it locally and continue from there.

+.. note:: The package's output is suited for running in a jupyter environment.
+          HTML and PDF reports for the graphs may be added in the near future.

 When Should You Use Deepchecks?
 ================================

 While you're in the research phase, and want to validate your data, find potential methodological problems, and/or validate your model and evaluate it.
-See the :doc:`Section in the User Guide </user-guide/when_should_you_use>` for an elaborate explanation of the typical scenarios.
+See the :doc:`When Should You Use Section in the User Guide </user-guide/when_should_you_use>` for an elaborate explanation of the typical scenarios.

 Example - Validating a Model that Classifies Malicious URLs